withtally/Tutorial-Deploy-Governance/Readme.md

 **Customizing Parameters**

-A number of parameters in the Compound system are hardcoded to safe on gas execution costs.
-These parameters you will most likely want to customize for your instalation:
+A number of parameters in the Compound system are hard coded, these parameters you will most likely want to customize for your installation:

-**COMP**
+### **COMP**

 ```jsx
 contract Comp {